 The File Storage service uses the CIFS (Common Internet File System) or NFS (Network File System) protocols to provide access to centralized shared files.
 Access is provided through the Stanford Network, which can be extended out of the Stanford Campus via the use of the Stanford VPN service.

-The File Storage service enables collaboration and is a good way to have secure and sharable file storage for groups and departments.
+The File Storage service enables collaboration and is a good way to have secure and shareable file storage for groups and departments.

-The File Storage service may also be used for safe and secure long-term storage of large, rarely accessed data sets.
+The File Storage service can be used on data for safe and secure long-term storage of large, rarely accessed data sets.